phaustin/a405_2024/_sources/assignments/adiabatic_box.md

 The figure below represents an insulated box with two compartments A and B, each containing dry air.
 They are separated by an insulating and perfectly flexible wall, so that the pressure is equal on the two sides.
-Initially each compartment measure one and the gas is at a pressure of 100 kPa and a temperature of 273 K. Heat is then supplied to the gas in box A using a resistor, until the pressure in both compartments rises to 300 kPa.
+Initially each compartment measures one $m^3$ and the gas is at a pressure of 100 kPa and a temperature of 273 K. Heat is then supplied to the gas in box A using a resistor, until the pressure in both compartments rises to 300 kPa.
 Calculate: